ZK-AMS: Credibly Anonymous Admission for Web 3.0 Platforms via Recursive Proof Aggregation: Implementation and Experimental Evaluation

-\textbf{Testbed.} We deploy the smart contracts on a private Ethereum network of six full nodes running Clique proof-of-authority (PoA) with the Go-Ethereum (Geth) client~\cite{go-ethereum} on Alibaba Cloud.
+\textbf{Testbed}: We deploy the Verifier Contract and Soul Registry Contract on a private six-node Ethereum network running Clique proof-of-authority (PoA) with Go-Ethereum (Geth)~\cite{go-ethereum} on Alibaba Cloud.
 The block period is 12\,s.
-To interpret throughput under realistic block capacity constraints, we set the block gas limit to 60M and use the EIP-1559 \emph{target gas} (30M) as the nominal per-block gas budget when translating per-transaction gas to sustained admission capacity.
+We use private PoA to stabilize block production and contract execution so that workflow cost is repeatable under controlled load.
+For throughput translation, we set the block gas limit to 60M and use the EIP-1559 target gas (30M) as the nominal per-block gas budget.
+Thus, the reported gas costs are more portable across EVM-compatible deployments than the wall-clock confirmation delay, which would differ on Ethereum mainnet or L2 networks.

-\textbf{Roles and implementation.} We use two hardware configurations corresponding to the main service roles: \begin{itemize} \item \textbf{PBS (batch finalizer/prover):} a high-performance server with a 104-core CPU, 1.2TB RAM, and Ubuntu 20.04.1. \item \textbf{User client:} a laptop-class device (MacBook Pro with Apple M4, 16GB RAM) for client-side folding participation and ring-signature generation. \end{itemize}

-\textbf{Software and metrics.} Both the baseline and Nova-based implementations deploy the Verifier/Soul-Registry contracts and use Groth16 (BN254) for succinct proof verification.
-We use Arkworks~\cite{arkworks} and implement Nova NIFS using Sonobe~\cite{sonobe}.
-We report (i) PBS proving time and circuit constraint counts, (ii) on-chain gas cost for proof verification and ring-signature verification, and (iii) end-to-end 1-confirm admission latency.
-Unless otherwise stated, we repeat each measurement $n_{\mathrm{rep}}=10$ times and report the mean.